THE NATIONAL COUNCIL OF MONACO

 Nathalie Amoratti-Blanc

-on Oversight of Negocations with the European Union
+Chair of the Committee on Oversight of Negocations with the European Union

 ©Conseil National